ranjeetgtm/ranjeetgtm/README.md

-<h2 align="right">-💬If you have any question/feedback, please do not hesitate to reach out to me!
+<h2 align="center">-💬If you have any question/feedback, please do not hesitate to reach out to me! ranjitgautam893@gmail.com</h2>
- ranjitgautam893@gmail.com</h2>